 ReLU is used in artificial neural networks to introduce non-linearity to the model.
 It is one of the most popular activation functions in deep learning, and it is known for its simplicity and efficiency.

-The ReLU activation function is defined as follows:
+The activation function is defined as follows:

 f(x) = max(0, x)

-This means that the output of the ReLU function is equal to the input if the input is positive.
+This means that the output of the function is equal to the input if the input is positive.
 And it is equal to 0 if the input is negative.

 Python implementation